 The ballot for electing the approved slate of candidates shall be delivered to the Academy membership (current certificants in good standing) via email, mail or any other delivery means permitted by the Virginia Nonprofit Corporation Act.
 The membership shall have the opportunity to vote in favor of or against the proposed slate of candidates.
 In the event that the membership does not vote in favor of the recommended slate, a new slate will be provided by the Nominating Committee from the list of alternates, to be approved by the Academy Board and then voted on by the membership.

-It is critical that committee members have sufficient time to dedicate to participate in and contribute to committee activities.
+It is critical that committee members have sufficient time to dedicate to contribute to committee activities.

 The Nominating Committee may meet via teleconference to complete the following tasks: